Achievers Ghana’s mission: Education for all girls in slums in Ghana

 When will people realize the importance of giving a girl child education?
 It is said that “if you educate a man you educate an individual and if educate a woman you educate a nation”.

-Achievers aims to educate the uneducated ones, for them to realise that pushing a girl child to marriage is not the solution to the acute poverty we are facing.
-Rather educating them to a higher level for them to be gainfully employed and earn a good living, will subsequently solve their problems.
+Achievers Ghana aims to give holistic education to girls and educate parents and guidance to realise that pushing a girl child to marriage is not the solution to the acute poverty we are facing, rather educating them to a higher level for them to be gainfully employed and earn a good living, will subsequently solve their problems.